 Executive Terminations.
-We incurred \$50.4 million of costs on July 28, 1998 related to the termination of Walter A. Forbes, who resigned as our Chairman and as a member of our Board of Directors in July 1998.
+We incurred \$50.4 million of costs in third quarter 1998 related to the termination of Walter A. Forbes, who resigned as our Chairman and as a member of our Board of Directors in July 1998.
 The severance agreement reached with Mr. Forbes entitled him to the benefits required by his employment contract relating to a termination of Mr. Forbes' employment with us for reasons other than for cause.
 Aggregate benefits given to Mr. Forbes resulted in a charge of \$50.4 million comprised of \$37.9 million in cash payments and 1.3 million of immediately vested Company stock options, with a Black-Scholes value of \$12.5 million.
-The main benefit to us from Mr. Forbes' termination was the resolution of the division of the governance issues that existed at that time between the members of the Board of Directors formerly associated with CUC and the members of the Board formerly associated with HFS.